From Lima to Canton and Beyond:

 MAKING A DIFFERENCE

 Advanced imaging and material analysis techniques, used by heritage scientists and conservators to detect, identify and understand the composition of artworks/heritage items, create large data sets that require expert processing and interpretation (hence, creating a barrier to entry and use by non-scientists).
 This project aims to streamline the data collection and interpretation processes and open the results to researchers and audiences in the humanities by (1) advancing an AI-assisted method of data analysis, (2) providing an online, linked open data platform for the results and their interpretation, and (3) demonstrating the impact of the collected and interpreted data for humanities research in this large-scale humanities-led project.

-Nottingham Trent University, United Kingdom (Lead Research Organisation)
+ISAAC Lab, Nottingham Trent University, United Kingdom (Lead Research Organisation UK)

-Indiana University, United States (Project Partner)
+Indiana University Lilly Library, United States (Project Partner)

-Museum of International Folk Art (Project Partner)
+Museum of International Folk Art, (Project Partner)

 Getty Conservation Institute, United States (Project Partner)

-Smithsonian Institution, United States (Project Partner)
+National Museum of Asian Art, Smithsonian Institution, United States (Project Partner)

 The Library of Congress, United States (Project Partner)